hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/401_ii_v_shri_surendra_nath_sen.md

 of least resistance.
 So, first of all, let there be marriages within the sphere of one's own caste-people.
 Take for instance, the Kayasthas of Bengal.
-They have several subdivisions amongst them, such as, the Uttar-rârhi, Dakshin-rârhi, Bangaja, etc., and they do not intermarry with each other.
+They have several subdivisions amongst them, such as, the Uttar-rārhi, Dakshin-rārhi, Bangaja, etc., and they do not intermarry with each other.
 Now, let there be intermarriages between the Uttar-rarhis and the Dakshin-rarhis, and if that is not possible at present, let it be between the Bangajas and the Dakshin-rarhis.
 Thus we